ahmed-hazem-1/Cats_VS_Dogs/README.md

    - Passed through the model for prediction
 3. The app displays the prediction result along with the confidence level.

-## Model Architecture
+## Model Information

+- The model was created in Google Colab using TensorFlow
-The model uses a deep CNN architecture with several convolutional layers, batch normalization, max pooling, and dropout for regularization.
+- CNN architecture with multiple convolutional layers
+- Trained on grayscale images (128x128 pixels)
+- Binary classification: cat vs dog